EmilHvitfeldt/ISLR-tidymodels-labs/docs/07-moving-beyond-linearity.md

 This lab will look at the various ways we can introduce non-linearity into our model by doing preprocessing.
-Methods include; polynomials expansion, step functions, and splines.
+Methods include: polynomials expansion, step functions, and splines.

-GAM section is WIP since they are now supported in [parsnip](https://github.com/tidymodels/parsnip/pull/512).
+The GAMs section is WIP since they are now supported in [parsnip](https://github.com/tidymodels/parsnip/pull/512).

 This chapter will use [parsnip](https://www.tidymodels.org/start/models/) for model fitting and [recipes and workflows](https://www.tidymodels.org/start/recipes/) to perform the transformations.